DREAM: Visual Decoding from Reversing Human Visual System

 \paragraph{Contrastive Learning.} In practice, we train the fMRI encoder $\mathcal{E}_\texttt{fMRI}$ with triplets of \{fMRI, image, caption\} to pull the fMRI embeddings closer to the rich shared semantic space of CLIP.
 Given that both text encoder~($\mathcal{E}_\texttt{txt}$) and image encoder~($\mathcal{E}_\texttt{img}$) of CLIP are frozen, we minimize the embedding distances of fMRI-image and fMRI-text which in turns forces alignment of the fMRI embedding with CLIP.
 The training is illustrated in \cref{fig:method_vac}.
 Formally, with the embeddings of fMRI, text, and image denoted by $p$, $c$, $v$, respectively, the initial contrastive loss writes

 where $\tau$ is a temperature hyperparameter.
 The sum for each term is over one positive and $K$ negative samples.
 Each term represents the log loss of a $({K}{+}1)$-way softmax-based classifier~\cite{he2020momentum}, which aims to classify $p_i$ as $c_i$ (or $v_i$).
 The sum over samples of the batch size $n$ is omitted for brevity.
+The joint image-text-fMRI representation is intended for potential retrieval purposes~\cite{scotti2023reconstructing}.
+The fMRI-image or fMRI-text components are utilized for specific tasks.

 \paragraph{Data Augmentation.} An important issue to consider is that there are significant fewer fMRI samples (${\approx{}}10^4$) compared to the number of samples used to train CLIP~($10^8$), which may damage contrastive learning~\cite{zhu2022balanced,jiang2021self}.
 To address this, we utilize a data augmentation loss based on MixCo~\cite{kim2020mixco}, which generates mixed fMRI data $r_{\text{mix}_{i, k}}$ from convex combination of two fMRI data $r_i$ and $r_k$: